nathanroberts/nathanroberts.github.io/exercise.md

 ## Research

 I wanted to uncover some facts about diners, servers and hiring managers.
-The Bureau of Labor Statistics estimates **nearly 2.6 million waiters and waitress** employed in the United States (2016).
+The Bureau of Labor Statistics [estimates](https://www.bls.gov/oes/current/oes353031.htm) **nearly 2.6 million waiters and waitress** employed in the United States (2016).
 That’s a decent-sized market of servers.

-One customer survey analysis I discovered reveals, "**customer perception of employee service is most important factor impacting their satisfaction**.”
+A restaurant [customer survey analysis](http://www.expressdissertation.com/document/Statistics-analysis.pdf) reveals, "**customer perception of employee service is most important factor impacting their satisfaction**.”
 This implies the importance of hiring managers selecting servers that deliver customer satisfaction.

-A Yelp user posted the question, "What defines a good waiter or waitress?"
+A Yelp user [posted the question](https://www.yelp.com/topic/los-angeles-whats-defines-a-good-waiter-waitress-to-you), "What defines a good waiter or waitress?"
 A selection from over a dozen respondents shows diners care about:

 - Prioritizes patron happiness/delight
 - Friendliness, personal connection, special attention